 You need to be 19+ to purchase weed from these stores as well as have your government-issued ID with you.

 Housing here is very expensive for most Canadian but not to people from large cities like New York, LA, London, Hong Kong, or Shanghai.
 There are many neighbourhoods to choose from in Toronto and the surrounding areas, it just depends on what you can afford and your personal preference.
 You can search the latest Toronto Homes for sale here.

 There are many people moving to Toronto, but it depends on so many factors.
 The decision to move is ultimately yours, but you need to know what it means for your family when you're considering making a change!
 Moving isn't always easy or fun, but there are many benefits too if this is where you want to be!

-Why you shouldn't move to Toronto?
+Why shouldn't you move to Toronto

 Every city has its drawbacks and if you don't like long cold winters or living in a large bustling city with many people and lots of traffic, Toronto may not be for you.